 Once an AutoTrain has completed its run, the Stop button changes to Restart.
 Pressing this causes the AutoTrain to begin running again.

 If the dispatcher clicks the To Manual button for Amtrak 139, its line in the pane changes to:

-run the train and fix whatever problem is present.
-When the
+controls to run the train and fix whatever problem is present.
+When the problem is remedied,

 Note: Prior to clicking its To Auto button, the dispatcher should run the train to the same location where it was when To Manual was clicked.
 This assures smooth resumption of automatic operation.

 One of the user-selectable Transit Actions is Go to Manual